Mental Health Services

 —Unknown

+Navigating Grief and Loss: Coping with life’s losses while promoting overall well-being.
 Grief and loss are significant experiences that can impact an individual’s mental health and well-being.
-Grief refers to the emotional and psychological response to the death of a loved one or a profound sense of loss, while loss encompasses the experience of something or someone being taken away or no longer present.
+The grieving process refers to the emotional and psychological response to the death of a loved one or a profound sense of loss, while loss encompasses the experience of something or someone being taken away or no longer present.

 Grief and loss can affect individuals in various ways, and the emotional, cognitive, and physical symptoms associated with grief can have a significant impact on mental health.
 Common emotional responses to grief and loss may include intense sadness, anger, guilt, anxiety, numbness, confusion, and a sense of emptiness or loneliness.
 Cognitive symptoms may involve disbelief, confusion, preoccupation with the loss, and questioning the meaning of life or death.
 Physical symptoms such as fatigue, appetite changes, sleep disturbances, and somatic complaints may also be experienced.